Rolls-Royce's shift to smaller, sporty cars spurs sales to record

 Around the world, wealth accumulated by high net worth individuals, defined as those having investable assets of $1 million or more, is expected to reach a record of $64.3 trillion by 2016, 22 percent more than in 2013, according to a report by Capgemini and RBC Wealth Management.

-Growth at Rolls has been steady since 2003, when the company sold 300 models of its Phantom, the first car developed by the company under BMW (BMWG.DE) ownership.
-But it still lags rival Bentley, owned by Volkswagen (VOWG_p.DE), which has yet to disclose full-year sales but which sold 7,786 cars in the first nine months of the year and 6,516 in 2013.
+Growth at Rolls has been steady since 2003, when the company sold 300 models of its Phantom, the first car developed by the company under BMW ownership.
+But it still lags rival Bentley, owned by Volkswagen, which has yet to disclose full-year sales but which sold 7,786 cars in the first nine months of the year and 6,516 in 2013.

 Rolls says it is not playing the volume sales game.
 “BMW gives me an earnings target, not a volume target,” Mueller-Oetvoes said.

-Asked if Rolls might consider a move toward greater independence, just as Ferrari is being spun off from Fiat Chrysler (FCAU.N), the German executive saw little appeal in such an idea.
+Asked if Rolls might consider a move toward greater independence, just as Ferrari is being spun off from Fiat Chrysler, the German executive saw little appeal in such an idea.